This page provides some details on the settings available for the utility Material Wrapper in V-Ray.

 Matte surface – Makes the material appear as a matte material, which shows the background, instead of the base material, when viewed directly.
 Note that the base material is still used for things like GI, caustics, reflections etc.

 Alpha contribution – Determines the appearance of the object in the alpha channel of the rendered image.
-A value of 1.0 means the alpha channel is derived from the transparency of the base material.
-A value of 0.0 means the object does not appear in the alpha channel at all and shows the alpha of the objects behind it.
-A value of -1.0 means that the transparency of the base material cuts out from the alpha of the objects behind.
+A value of 1.0 means the alpha channel will be derived from the transparency of the base material.
+A value of 0.0 means the object will not appear in the alpha channel at all and will show the alpha of the objects behind it.
+A value of -1.0 means that the transparency of the base material will cut out from the alpha of the objects behind.
 Matte objects are typically given an alpha contribution of -1.0.
 Note that this option is independent of the Matte surface option (i.e. a surface can have an alpha contribution of -1.0 without being a matte surface).

 Generate Render Elements – When enabled, V-Ray will generate zDepth, velocity, extra tex and multi matte render element for matte objects.
-When this checkbox is disabled V-Ray does not generate any render elements for matte objects.
+When this check box is disabled V-Ray will not generate any render elements for matte objects

 Shadows – When enabled, makes shadow visible on the matte surface.

 Affect alpha – When enabled, makes shadows affect the alpha contribution of the matte surface.
-Areas in perfect shadow produce white alpha, while completely unoccluded areas produce black alpha.
-Note that GI shadows (from skylight) are also computed, however GI shadows on matte objects are not supported by the light cache GI engine, when used as primary engine.
-You can safely use it with matte surfaces as secondary engines.
+Areas in perfect shadow will produce white alpha, while completely unoccluded areas will produce black alpha.
+Note that GI shadows (from skylight) are also computed, however GI shadows on matte objects are not supported by the photon map and the light map GI engines, when used as primary engines.
+You can safely use those with matte surfaces as secondary engines.

 Shadow Tint Color – An optional tint for the shadows on the matte surface.

 Shadow Brightness – An optional brightness parameter for the shadows on the matte surface.
-A value of 0.0 makes the shadows completely invisible, while a value of 1.0 show the full shadows.
+A value of 0.0 will make the shadows completely invisible, while a value of 1.0 will show the full shadows.